-- School photograph day is during Term 1. - These photos are used by the school for identification purposes and the supply of Library cards. - Full school uniform is required for this day.
+- School photograph day is during Term 1.
+2025 photo day will be Monday 24th February - These photos are used by the school for identification purposes and the supply of Compass ID cards. - Full school uniform is required for this day.